+'''

 class avocado.utils.software_manager.SystemInspector

+Bases: object

 System inspector class.

+This may grow up to include more complete reports of operating system

+'''

 This may grow up to include more complete reports of operating system and machine properties.

 Probe system, and save information for future reference.